 The carrying value of long-lived assets, including other long-term investments, that are held by the Company are reviewed whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 For vessels, such indicators may include historically low spot charter rates and second hand vessel values.
 The Company assesses recoverability of the carrying value of the asset by estimating the future net cash flows expected to result from the asset, including eventual disposition, taking into account the possibility of any existing medium and long-term charter arrangements being terminated early.
 If the future expected net cash flows are less than the carrying value of the asset, an impairment loss is recorded equal to the difference between the carrying value of the asset and its fair value.
 In addition, long-lived assets to be disposed of are reported at the lower of carrying amount and fair value less estimated costs to sell.
-The Company carried out a review of the carrying value of its vessels, drilling rigs and long-term investments in the second quarter of the year ended December 31, 2009, and concluded that the carrying values of six single-hull vessels, which have since been sold, and its investment in shares in a container vessel owner/operator were impaired.
-No impairment loss was recorded in the years ended December 31, 2010 and 2011.
-In the year ended December 31, 2012, reviews of the carrying value of long-lived assets indicated that the Company's long-term investments in shares in a container vessel owner/operator and warrants to purchase shares in a U.S. company were impaired, and charges were taken against these assets.
-In the year ended December 31, 2013, reviews of the carrying value of long-lived assets indicated that no further impairment loss was required.
+The Company carried out a review of the carrying value of five container vessels, were impaired, and charges were taken against those assets.
+In the year ended December 31, 2012, reviews of the carrying value of long-lived assets indicated that the Company's long-term investments in shares in a container vessel owner/operator and warrants to purchase shares in a U.S. company were impaired, and charges were taken against those assets.
+No impairment loss was recorded in the year ended December 31, 2013.